 How do you encourage guests to book directly?
-You can offer all the discounts, you can give away free nights, but really what they are looking for are the perks.
+You can offer all the discounts and give away free nights, but what they are looking for are the perks.

 Perks are the extra special reasons why guests should book directly to you.